mpatacchiola/neuroc/README.md

 ---------

 Neuroc permits to create different kind of network.
 Every object is a container where you can push other objects or data.
-The class network is a container of Layers, the class Layers is a container of Neurons and the class Dataset is a container of input/target values.
+The class network is a container of Layers, and the class Dataset is a container of Eigen vectors.
 Some examples are present in the folder *neuroc/examples*.

 Documentation